moneyers' weight

 1

-In England, a sequence of units supposedly used for medicine and precious metals, produced by subdividing the grain alternately by 20 and 24 (continuing the pattern in troy weight).
-By the middle of the 19th century at the latest these units had been entirely replaced by decimal fractions of the grain.
+In England, 16ᵗʰ – 18ᵗʰ century, a sequence of units supposedly used in the Mint and perhaps for medicine, produced by subdividing the grain alternately by 20 and 24 (continuing the pattern in troy weight).
+As Grierson points out, these imaginary units essentially played the same role as decimal places do today, in representing the results of arithmetical operations.
+By the middle of the 19ᵗʰ century at the latest these units had been entirely replaced by decimal fractions of the grain.

-It is difficult to see how the smaller units in the sequence could have been measured in the 17th century, or before.
-Today, a sophisticated $10,000 laboratory analytical balance weighs with an accuracy of roughly ± 5 micrograms.
+The smaller units in the sequence could not have been measured in the 17ᵗʰ century, or before.
+Today, a sophisticated $10,000 laboratory analytical balance weighs with a precision of roughly ± 5 micrograms.
 The blank would have been about 0.28 micrograms.

 pennyweight